HanoverStatsLabs/resources/morsels/basicGraphsVector.md

 # Basic graphs for a single vector

-R has a variety of graphs that can be generated.
-[The ggPlot package](../morsels/ggplot.md) allows us to generate some fancy graphics.
-In this section we instead see some simpler graphics.
+In this section we will look at some simple graph commands for vectors, that are part of the base R system.
+For fancier graphics, check out [the ggPlot package](../morsels/ggplot.md).

 Here is some data, in what is known as a *named vector*:
 ```r